jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 In this section, you will implement a chest object and a health potion object, before programming the ability to open these chests and receive potions.

+#### Summary:

+1. Create a healthpack object that gives the player health
+2. Create a chest that drops healthpacks when the player opens it

 ## Setting Up  Chest and HealthPack
 Right click in the hierarchy to create a new sprite GameObject `2D Object > Sprite` and rename it to `Chest`.
 Then, follow these steps: